Stryker M1126 ICV 8x8 APC

 Infantry Combat Vehicle - wheeled APC Armored Personnel Carrier vehicle - United States

 The Stryker M1126 ICV (Infantry Carrier Vehicle) is the infantry armored vehicle personnel carrier variant in the Stryker family.
 The IAV (Infantry Armored Vehicle) Stryker is a family of 8x8 armored fighting vehicles derived from the wheeled armored vehicle Canadian LAV III, which in turn was based on the Swiss Mowag Piranha III 8x8, and produced by General Dynamics Land Systems, in use by the United States Army and recently by Iraq.
 The U.S. Army chose the Stryker to have the ability to deploy a brigade anywhere in the world within 96 hours, a division in 120 hours, and five divisions within 30 days.
 The Stryker M1126 ICV is the infantry armored personnel carrier vehicle version.
 The vehicle carries a combat squad of 9 soldiers in the rear compartment.
 According to a representative of General Dynamics Land Systems and the SIPRI (Stockholm International Peace Research Institute) arms trade database, a total of 32 Stryker ICV 8x8 armored infantry carrier vehicles has been delivered to Colombia from 2013 to 2014.
-On July 26, 2019, the U.S. State Department has made a determination approving a possible Foreign Military Sale to Thailand of 60 Stryker infantry carrier vehicles with equipment and support for an estimated cost of $175 million.
-In August 2019, it was announced the delivery of 70 Stryker vehicles to the Royal Thai army.
-In January 2020, Thai armed forces have showcased for the first time their new Stryker armored during a military parade.
+On July 26, 2019, the U.S. State Department made a determination approving a possible Foreign Military Sale to Thailand of 60 Stryker infantry carrier vehicles with equipment and support for an estimated cost of $175 million.
+In August 2019, it was announced the delivery of 70 Stryker vehicles to the Royal Thai Army.
+In January 2020, Thai armed forces showcased for the first time their new Stryker armored during a military parade.
 On January 19, 2023, the United States Department of Defense announced the supply to Ukraine of 100 M1126 Stryker armored vehicles.
 On June 13, 2023, the U.S. DoD (Department of Defense) the delivery to Ukraine of more Stryker armored vehicles.

 Stryker M1126 APC ICV variants